METResearchGroup/bluesky-research/services/README.md

 Any ML training/inference that needs to be done will be managed through the `classify` service.

 Orchestration will be handled using [Mage](https://docs.mage.ai/introduction/overview).

+We add new study participants using the `manage_users` service (this service can also be used to update info about the users or delete participants from the study).